fowlong/fab/README.md

 npm run dev
 ```

 The development server listens on <http://localhost:5173>.
-For now it renders placeholder canvases because the backend does not yet implement PDF parsing.
+Uploading a document renders page 0 via `pdf.js`, overlays Fabric controllers for each text run and image XObject, and syncs transform patches with the backend in real time.

 ### Backend